akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 .. includecode:: ../../../akka-samples/akka-sample-cluster/src/multi-jvm/scala/sample/cluster/stats/StatsSampleSpec.scala#router-lookup-config

-It's the relative actor path defined in ``routees-path`` that identify what actor to lookup.
+It is the relative actor path defined in ``routees-path`` that identify what actor to lookup.
+It is possible to limit the lookup of routees to member nodes tagged with a certain role by specifying ``use-role``.

 ``nr-of-instances`` defines total number of routees in the cluster, but there will not be more than one per node.
 Setting ``nr-of-instances`` to a high value will result in new routees